-A shared area will be set up on the BEAR Scotland central computer server where all appropriate files to which the Scottish Ministers require access will be stored.
+A shared area will be set up on BEARnet where all appropriate files to which the Scottish Ministers require access will be stored.
 These files will be updated as per the contractual requirements to ensure the data is as up to date as possible.
 The remote access for all files stored on the shared area shall be "Read only" to ensure the integrity of files.